deepin-community/rustc/src/doc/reference/src/attributes/codegen.md

 being compiled for.

-It is [undefined behavior] to call a function that is compiled with a feature that is not supported on the current platform the code is running on.
+It is [undefined behavior] to call a function that is compiled with a feature that is not supported on the current platform the code is running on, *except* if the platform explicitly documents this to be safe.

 Functions marked with `target_feature` are not inlined into a context that does not support the given features.
 The `#[inline(always)]` attribute may not